ZT712002/tp/docs/team/eggskay.md

         * Highlights: Implementation required validation to prevent multiple user profiles.
 The logic ensures that only one active user can exist and that the user must delete their current profile before creating a new one.

-    * Delete
+    * Edit
-        * What it does: Allows the user to remove their existing profile from the system.
+        * What it does: Allows the user to update their existing profile from the system.
-        * Justification: Ensures the user can reset or replace their information if needed.
+        * Justification: Ensures the user can replace their information if needed.
-        * Highlights: Implemented within `UserList` with proper logging and assertions to maintain data integrity.
-          Deletion is handled cleanly without affecting other stored data.

     * View
         * What it does: Displays the stored user profile and details such as name, email, contact number, and